-All students enrolling in classes at KBOCC are required to obtain an official college identification card.
+All students (with the exception of remote-only students) enrolling in classes at KBOCC are required to obtain an official college identification card.
+Students will also be issued magnetic keycards to enhance campus security.
 Students must present their student ID cards to make copies and print at the Library and gain access to the KBOCC Fitness Center.
-Student identification cards can be obtained from the Student Support Coordinators Office.
-For further information you may reach the IT director at 524-8107 or it@kbocc.edu.
+Student identification cards can be obtained from the Student Success Student Success Coordinator's Office.
+Please contact the Student Support Coordinator at 524-8101 for more information.studentservices@kbocc